 Plan “You” Time into Your Day

-We’re so focused on taking care of others during this uncertain time — protecting immediate family and neighbors from COVID-19, learning to work with colleagues in a remote work environment, checking in on at-risk loved ones — that we may forget to check in with ourselves.
-Set aside at least 10 minutes every day to focus on your own mental health.
+We’re so focused on taking care of others during this uncertain time — protecting immediate family and neighbors from COVID-19, working with colleagues in a remote work environment, checking in on at-risk loved ones — that we may forget to check in with ourselves.
+Those who care for young children, aging adults or both may start to experience signs of caregiver burnout.
+To avoid this, set aside at least 10 minutes every day to focus on your own mental health.
 Journal about your feelings.
 Meditate.
 Read a book to escape.
 Taking the time to help yourself will give you the energy to help others.

 Boost Your Immunity With Food